ellipt01/joint/README.md

     4. tol, maxiter:	1.e-5, 100000
     5. mu:			1.0
     6. nu, beta0, rho0:	1.0, 0., 0.

-The format of the settings file is

-    identifier(1-6). explanations:	VALUES, VALUES,...

 The "terrain file" specified by the -t option is the terrain elevation file.
 The format is x(km)  y(km)  z(elevation, km).